+Resort Zone:

-- (e) Within the R(HD) and R(HD-SH) Activity Areas of the Jacks Point Resort Zone: - i.
-In addition to the maximum height of buildings above, within all R(HD) activity areas, except for: - a.
-Sites smaller than 550m created pursuant to subdivision no part of any building shall protrude through a recession line inclined towards the site at an angle of 45° and commencing at
+- In addition to the maximum height of buildings above, within all R(HD) activity areas, except for: - a.
+Sites smaller than 550m2 created pursuant to Rule 15.2.6.2(i)(b) - b.
+A Medium Density Residential Development authorised by Rule 12.2.3.2xiii no part of any building shall protrude through a recession line inclined towards the site at an angle of 45° and commencing at 2.5m above ground level at any given point along any internal site boundary.